sgarciac/fuego/README.md

 fuego query --limit 1 --orderby year --orderdir ASC nobel "birthplace.country == USA"
 ```

-oops, we get the following error from the server:
+oops, we get the following error from the server, because our compound query needs a filter:

 ```
 rpc error: code = FailedPrecondition desc = The query requires an index.